SeedSigner/seedsigner/README.md

 # Project Summary

-The goal of SeedSigner is to lower the cost and complexity of Bitcoin multi-signature wallet use.
-To accomplish this goal, SeedSigner offers anyone the opportunity to build a verifiably air-gapped, stateless Bitcoin signing device using inexpensive, publicly available hardware components (usually < $50).
-SeedSigner helps users save with Bitcoin by assisting with trustless private key generation and multi-signature wallet setup, and helps users transact with Bitcoin via a secure, air-gapped QR-exchange signing model.
+The goal of LumenSigner is to enhance the security of users' Stellar accounts.
+To accomplish this goal, LumenSigner offers anyone the opportunity to build a verifiable air-gapped, stateless Stellar signing device using inexpensive, publicly available hardware components (usually < $50).

-Additional information about the project can be found at [SeedSigner.com](https://seedsigner.com).

-You can follow [@SeedSigner](https://twitter.com/SeedSigner) on Twitter for the latest project news and developments.
+LumenSigner is built on top of SeedSigner, and we are grateful for the contributions made by SeedSigner contributors.

-If you have specific questions about the project, our [Telegram Group](https://t.me/joinchat/GHNuc_nhNQjLPWsS) is a great place to ask them.
+If you have specific questions about the project, our [Discord server](https://discord.gg/ZYjnz2fVYN) is a great place to ask them.

 ### Feature Highlights:
-* Calculate word 12/24 of a BIP39 seed phrase
+* Calculate word 12/24 of a BIP-39 seed phrase
-* Create a 24-word BIP39 seed phrase with 99 dice rolls
+* Create a 24-word BIP-39 seed phrase with 99 dice rolls
-* Create a 24-word BIP39 seed phrase by taking a digital photo
+* Create a 24-word BIP-39 seed phrase by taking a digital photo
 * Temporarily store up to 3 seed phrases while device is powered
 * Guided interface to manually create a SeedQR for instant input [(demo video here)](https://youtu.be/c1-PqTNx1vc)
-* BIP39 passphrase / word 25 support
+* BIP-39 passphrase / word 25 support
-* Native Segwit Multisig XPUB generation w/ QR display
 * Scan and parse transaction data from animated QR codes
-* Sign transactions & transfer XPUB data using animated QR codes [(demo video here)](https://youtu.be/LPqvdQ2gSzs)
+* Review transaction information and sign it.
 * Live preview during photo-to-seed and QR scanning UX
 * Optimized seed word entry interface
-* Support for Bitcoin Mainnet & Testnet
-* Support for custom user-defined derivation paths
-* On-demand receive address verification
-* User-configurable QR code display density
 * Responsive, event-driven user interface

-### Considerations:
-* Built for compatibility with Specter Desktop, Sparrow, and BlueWallet Vaults
-* Device takes up to 60 seconds to boot before menu appears (be patient!)
-* Always test your setup before transferring larger amounts of bitcoin (try Testnet first!)
-* Taproot not quite yet supported
-* Slightly rotating the screen clockwise or counter-clockwise should resolve lighting/glare issues
-* If you think SeedSigner adds value to the Bitcoin ecosystem, please help us spread the word! (tweets, pics, videos, etc.)

-### Planned Upcoming Improvements / Functionality:
-* Single-sig and multi-sig change address verification
-* Re-imagined, graphically-focused user interface
-* Multi-language support
-* Customized Linux live-boot OS to allow MicroSD card removal
-* Other optimizations based on user feedback!

 ---------------

 # Shopping List

-To build a SeedSigner, you will need:
+To build a LumenSigner, you will need:

 * Raspberry Pi Zero (preferably version 1.3 with no WiFi/Bluetooth capability, but any Raspberry Pi 2/3/4 or Zero model will work, Raspberry Pi 1 devices will require a hardware modification to the Waveshare LCD Hat, as per the [instructions here](./docs/legacy_hardware.md))
 * Waveshare 1.3" 240x240 pxl LCD (correct pixel count is important, more info at https://www.waveshare.com/wiki/1.3inch_LCD_HAT)